Overview

 Investment Approach

-The Saturna Sustainable Bond Fund actively seeks issuers that demonstrate sustainable financial characteristics as well as a commitment to identifying and managing sustainability-related risks.
+The Saturna Global Sustainable Bond Fund actively seeks issuers that demonstrate sustainable financial characteristics as well as a commitment to identifying and managing sustainability-related risks.

 • Targeted to investors seeking capital preservation and current income